 Congress Underestimated: The Case of the World Bank

-March 11, 2013
+Date Written: March 11, 2013

-Using the World Bank as a case study, this Article casts doubt on the empirical foundation for the claim that international organizations undermine democracy by undermining legislatures.
-The Article suggests, moreover, that the conventional wisdom about foreign affairs dominance in foreign affairs may be overstated — especially outside the context of wars and crises.
-Over the past forty years, Congress has undertaken persistent, sometimes parochial, and often successful efforts to shape day-to-day U.S. participation in a key international organization.
+Using the World Bank as a case study, this article casts doubt on the empirical foundation for the claim that international organizations undermine democracy by undermining legislatures, at least in the United States.
+The article also argues that the conventional wisdom about the executive branch’s dominance in foreign affairs may be overstated — especially outside the context of wars and crises.
+Over the past forty years, Congress has undertaken persistent and often successful efforts to shape day-to-day U.S. participation in the World Bank, a key international organization.

-Keywords: foreign affairs, congress, world bank
+Keywords: foreign affairs, congress, world bank, international organizations, democratic deficit

 JEL Classification: K33

 Suggested Citation: Suggested Citation